-Q: Why is it important to have inflation protection in long term care insurance coverage?
+Q: Why is it important to have inflation protection?
 What amount of inflation protection is recommended to keep up with rising health care costs?

 The high cost of long term care is a huge issue of concern today.

-The average cost for a nursing home in 2013 is approximately $87,000 per year.
-Generally people tend to need care for an average length of time of 3 years, thus an average long term care expense might amount to nearly $300,000 out-of-pocket should care be needed today.
+The average cost for a nursing home in 2020 is approximately $97,000 per year.
+Generally, people tend to need care for an average length of time of 44 months, thus an average long term care expense might amount to nearly $350,000 out-of-pocket should care be needed today.

-Long term care costs have typically increased an average of 5% on an annual basis.
+Long term care costs in facilities have typically increased an average of 3%-5% on an annual basis.

 Differentiating between the various forms of inflation protection is critical in determining which type of inflation protection is best for your needs.

 Simple Inflation Protection

 Simple inflation protection is interest on the original daily benefit only.